heidiwudrick/getting-started-with-the-canvas-api-with-python/README.md

 ### Installation and execution

-*Not sure how to clone a repo?
+*Not sure how Git works?
 Check out this [helpful guide first!](https://codeburst.io/git-and-github-in-a-nutshell-b0a3cc06458f)*

 1. Open command prompt on Mac or command line on Windows.
 1. Clone this repo. `git clone https://github.com/ubccapico/getting-started-with-the-canvas-api-with-python.git`